bitsofcotton/NAND/README.md

 So around this, we aims and we need the implementation of compact and low complexity and whole readable library, (and system).
 <!--
 In another words, if we don't need such readability and we have much of datas and their relations, machine learning is better.

-N.B.
-If the program is readable one, the constraints size is able to count-up by human, this is important for understanding the algorithms.
-And, if the data we collected is not so concrete, the results also be not so concrete when machine learning. -->
+We call when the constraints size is able to count-up by human, it's readable one.
+If the data we collected is not so concrete, the results also be not so concrete when machine learning. -->